Understanding your Tuition Bill

 Tuition bills reflect activity on your student account.
 This includes charges, payments, and credited and pending financial aid.

-When you register for courses at Canisius College, you are obligated to pay the associated tuition and related fees for those classes unless you officially drop your classes by the end of the drop/add period.
+When you register for courses at Canisius University, you are obligated to pay the associated tuition and related fees for those classes unless you officially drop your classes by the end of the drop/add period.

 Pending Financial Aid

 Pending financial aid is any aid the college is anticipating the student will receive.
 The student is required to turn in ALL necessary paperwork for the aid to credit to the student account.
 If the pending credits are not received by the tuition bill due date the student is responsible for the total balance due or may sign the appropriate semester payment extension.
 NOTE: A balance may be left outstanding only if it will be paid by a NYS TAP or NYS Merit Award.
 Please contact the Student Records & Financial Services Center with any questions at 716 888-2600 or 1 800 238-8160.

 Federal Direct Loans: New Borrowers and Graduate students may need to complete an e-MPN (electronic Master Promissory Note) and/or Entrance Counseling for your loans to credit.

 Tuition, fees, room and board are due on the date printed on your bill.